cacophony-wj/LeS/README.md

 _Light But Sexy_ is enabled by default.
 To switch to the sublist, select it from the main "profiles" dropdown in the center-top of MO2.
 No further steps are required.

-##  A Note on BodySlide
+##  Building Bodies and Armors with BodySlide

 All the armors in this list are huge in size.
 The custom fits are not included by default.

 **You MUST run BodySlide on your own before you launch Skyrim or weird stuff will happen.
 This _can_ and _will_ include people wearing purple underwear, people varying in size depending on what clothes they wear, and more.**

+1. First, **MAKE CERTAIN YOU ARE ON LIGHT BUT SEXY.** Those armors should be done first.
-1. Launch _BodySlide_ from the _Executables_ menu on the right, where you can find a dropdown with items such as _SKSE_, _Skyrim_ and the _Skyrim Launcher_.
+2. Launch _BodySlide_ from the _Executables_ menu on the right, where you can find a dropdown with items such as _SKSE_, _Skyrim_ and the _Skyrim Launcher_.
-2. You **may** receive a warning that you do not have "write access to the game data directory."
+3. You **may** receive a warning that you do not have "write access to the game data directory."
 This warning cannot be prevented as everyone uses different hard drives and different install directories.
 If this happens to you, follow steps **A** through **C** below.
 Otherwise, skip to step **3.**
 	A. Click the _Settings_ button in the lower right corner of _BodySlide_.
 	B. Click _Browse_ next to _Game Data Path_.
 	C. Select your **Data** directory within your **Skyrim Special Edition** directory.